-HPLC-DAD proved useful in some mycotoxin projects, too, for instance in a recent work of Dr. Rosine Suchfort on enniatins.
-Another application of HPLC-DAD was a study of transformation products of fusaric acid, which for narrow peaks requires mobile phase additives that are not compatible with MS:
+HPLC-DAD proved useful in some mycotoxin projects, too, for instance in Dr. Rosine Suchfort's work on enniatins.
+Another application of HPLC-DAD is Rasoul Abousaeedi's research on fusaric acid:

-Transformation products of fusaric acid resolved by HPLC-DAD (Rasoul Abousaeedi)
+Transformation products of fusaric acid resolved by HPLC-DAD (R. Abousaeedi)

 Examples of publications relying on our mycotoxin analysis by HPLC-MS/MS:

 HPLC-DAD is well suitable for most plant metabolites.
 With the help of pure standards every metabolite absorbing UV light can easily be quantified.
 HPLC-DAD is however useful for nontargeted analysis, too.
 UV absorption spectra combined with relative retention time are offten sufficient to point at the chemical identity of such metabolite even when standards are not available, as shown on the following figure.
-Dr. Franz Hadacek maintains a library of UV spectra that allows us to identify many plant metabolites without mass spectra.
-Using related compounds with similar chromatographic behavior and known absorption coefficients allows rough concentration estimates for metabolites without standards; when we need accurate quantification of metabolites for which standards that are not commercially available, we make them by purification.
+Dr. Franz Hadacek maintains a library of UV spectra:

 Metabolites identified in root exudates of Arabidopsis thaliana (Dr. Pervin Akter and Dr. Franz Hadacek)

-HPLC-DAD can often reveal differences among complex metabolites mixtures, such as in the following example:
+HPLC-DAD can often reveal differences among complex mixtures:

 HPLC-DAD chromatograms of root exudates of maize under normal conditions (left) and under stress (right) (Dr. Pervin Akter and Dr. Franz Hadacek)

-3. Ratzinger A, Riediger N, von Tiedemann A., Karlovsky P (2009): Salicylic acid and salicylic acid glucoside in xylem sap of Brassica napus infected with Verticillium longisporum.
-Journal of Plant Research 122:571-579.
-Download OPEN ACCESS.
+Ratzinger A, Riediger N, von Tiedemann A., Karlovsky P (2009) Salicylic acid and salicylic acid glucoside in xylem sap of Brassica napus infected with Verticillium longisporum.
+J Plant Res 122:571-579.
+OPEN ACCESS.

-So far our lab provided pesticide analysis for two divisions of the Faculty of Agriculture and one division of the Faculty of Forest Sciences and Forest Ecology.
-We were however notified that the need for pesticide analysis will increase in future.
-Apart from routine analysis of pesticide residues, we can support studies of enzymatic transformation of pesticides in metabolism-based resistance.
+So far our lab provided pesticide analysis (fungicide residues and degradation products of glyphosate) for three divisions of the Faculty of Agriculture and one division of the Faculty of Forest Sciences and Forest Ecology.
+The demand on pesticide analysis is likely to increase.

-The analytes are separated by HPLC on RP and detected in full-scan mode after electrospray ionization.
-The approach is similar to metabolomics but we use a different data processing strategy because the purpose is to identify MS signals intensified by a treatment rather than to record and identify all metabolites in a sample.
-Our data processing pipeline relies on a combination of commercial software and custom-made Perl scripts:
+The analytes are separated by HPLC on RP and detected in full-scan mode after electrospray ionization using a TOF detector with a high mass resolution.
+Our data processing pipeline relies on a combination of commercial software, custom-made Perl scripts and open-source plattforms such as XCMS.

-If the metabolite has already been described, its identity can often be discerned based on m/z value of its molecular ion and fragments in MSn spectrum and UV absorption.
+If the metabolite has already been described, its identity can often be discerned based on high-resolution m/z of molecular ion and fragments, sometimes supported by a UV absoption spectrum.
 Dr. Franz Hadacek maintains a database of UV spectra of metabolites that we have been studying, which allows us to tentatively identify these metabolite when we encounter them again based solely on their retention time and UV spectrum.
 Below you see an example of the analysis of maize root exudates by HPLC-DAD:

 HPLC-DAD chromatograms of root exudates of maize under normal conditions (left) and under stress (right) with UV spectra recorded at major peaks (Dr. Pervin Akter and Dr. Franz Hadacek)